pluggero/ansible-role-vm-share-helper/README.md

     sync_interval: "10min" # Automatically sync every 10 minutes
 ```

-Set host-specific shared folders that are synced with the host system using shared folders with the `vm_share_helper_sync_folders_host` variable.
+Set host-specific shared folders that are synced with the host system using shared folders with the `vm_share_helper_sync_folders` variable.

 ## Dependencies